dagirard/DataTree/README.md

 # License

-DataTree is under the GPL 3.0 license.
+DataTree is under the LGPL 3.0 license.
-A complete copy is available in the file COPYING.TXT
+A complete copy is available in the file COPYING.TXT, COPYING.LESSER.TXT

-If you wish to develop a commercial application using DataTree, please contact sales@nativesoft.net for an enquiry.

 NativeSoft, DataTree, NativeDoc, NativeGeometry, the NativeSoft logo, the DataTree logo, the NativeGeometry logo, the NativeDoc logo, NativeSpeak, are registered trademarks of Damien André Edouard Girard, registered in France and other countries.